Navigating Pregnancy Discrimination

 Being Denied a Request for Accoodation

-Legally, the Pregnancy Discrimination Act (PDA), reinforced by the Pregnant Workers Fairness Act (PWFA), mandates that employers provide reasonable accommodations to pregnant employees.
-According to a 2014 report by Childbirth Connection, common adjustments include bathroom breaks, schedule changes for prenatal visits, less lifting and more sitting.
-Despite the clear need for these accommodations, many pregnant workers refrain from requesting them, often due to fear of repercussions or refusal.
-Denying such requests is considered discrimination.
+A 2014 report by Childbirth Connection says common adjustments include bathroom breaks, schedule changes for prenatal visits, less lifting and more sitting.
+Despite the clear need for these accommodations, many pregnant workers don't request them, often due to fear of repercussions or refusal.
+Denying such requests is discrimination.

 motionSickness icon